Strategic-Software-Solutions/CovidRegistry/README.md

 The structure of the API necessitates and application flow of:

 - 1. Retrieving an authentication token for the session.
-- 2. Registering the user with bio-linked.
+- 2. Registering the user with Bio-Linked.
 - 3. Retrieving questions for the user.
 - 4. Submitting the users' answers.

 ## Authentication

-The Bio-linked Question API uses the Microsoft Identity Platform for OAuth2 authentication for outside connections.
+The Bio-Linked Question API uses the Microsoft Identity Platform for OAuth2 authentication for outside connections.
 Microsoft does not allow open CORS requests to their OAuth2 token request.
 As a result, Single Page Applications like the CovidRegistry cannot request Bearer tokens directly.
 We created a separate REST API to handle the creation of auth tokens, for our SPA and for you to use.
 If you choose to create your own solution you can learn more about Microsoft's OAuth2 here:

 https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow